Authentication services: history dossiers

 The research library owned by OldRacingCars.com includes around 4200 magazines, all major annuals and yearbooks, virtually all the Formula 1 Register publications and innumerable books.
 Research is conducted in the National Motor Museum Library at Beaulieu and at the British Museum Newspaper Library at Colindale as required.

-For minor formulae cars, the dossier may be reduced in size.
+For junior formulae cars, the dossier may be reduced in size.
 Please note that we will not attempt dossiers where we do not believe there to be sufficient information to provide a satisfactory level of authentification.

-A team of seven authors write dossiers, each bringing their particular expertise and experience.
+A team of authors write dossiers, each bringing their particular expertise and experience.
 Research on car ownership histories and race histories will be conducted by the principal contributors to OldRacingCars.com, Allen Brown and Chris Townsend.
 Allen will focus on F1, F5000, Tasman, Indy/USAC and sports racing cars; Chris will lead on the 1600cc formulae: Atlantic, Pacific, FB and FSV; as well as F3 and FC.
 Both will work on F2.

 Starting in October 1978, Allen Brown has kept close track of every one of 3-litre Formula 1 cars built in the 1966-1985 period plus most Tasman cars and many of the cars built for the 1½-litre Formula 1 of the early 1960s.
 Allen's extensive unpublished files include continuous ownership histories for the majority of these cars.
 Since 1999, he has extended his research to cover F5000, Can-Am and Indy/USAC.